 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the actions or attitudes of colleagues.
-If necessary the member of staff can speak with the headteacher, the chair of governors or with the LADO.
+If necessary the member of staff can speak with the Headteacher, Principal, Chair of Governors or with the LADO.

-We will ensure staff should are aware of and know how to access West Sussex Confidential Reporting Policy, accessed here and that further assistance for staff to raise concerns can be accessed by calling the NSPCC whistleblowing helpline on 0800 028 0285.
+We will ensure staff should are aware of and know how to access West Sussex Confidential Reporting Policy, accessed here and that further assistance for staff to raise concerns can be accessed by calling the NSPCC whistleblowing helpline on 0800 028 0285 or visiting the Whistleblowing advice line | NSPCC